pachyderm/pachyderm/doc/FAQ.md

 ## Data Storage
 ##### How is data storage handled in Pachyderm?
-Pachyderm stores your data in any generic object storage solution( e.g. S3, GSC, Ceph).
-We provide a simple API (LINK) for this interface.
+Pachyderm stores your data in any generic object storage (S3, GSC, Ceph, etc).
+You can link your object storage backend to Pachyderm by following our deployment guide (LINK) and passing your credentials as a Kubernetes secret.
 ##### What object storage backends are currently supported?
-S3 is fully supported and is the recommended backend for Pachyderm.
-Support for Google Cloud Storage and Ceph are coming soon!
+S3 and GCS are fully supported and are the recommended backends for Pachyderm.
+Support for Ceph and others are coming soon!
 Want to help us support more storage backends?
-Check out the issue (LINK) on GitHub!
+Check out the [GH issue](https://github.com/pachyderm/pachyderm/issues/211)!
 ##### What is version control for data?
-We’ve all used version control for code before — Pachyderm gives you the same semantics for up to petabytes of data.
+We’ve all used version control for code before — Pachyderm gives you the same semantics for petabytes of data.
 We even borrow our terminology from Git.
 In Pachyderm, data is organized into `repos`.
-As data is added or changed in a repo, you can make a `commit`,  creating an immutable snapshot of the data that you can reference later.
-Commits behave in a similar fashion to copy-on-write, only the diff of the data is actually saved so there is no data duplication.
-Since Pachyderm exposes data as a set of diffs, you can easily view how your data has changed over time, run a job over a previous view of your data, or revert to a known good state if something goes wrong.
+If you want to add or change data in a repo, you simple `start` a `commit` make your changes, and then `finish` the `commit`.
+This will create an immutable snapshot of the data that you can reference later.
+Just a commit in Git, only the diff of the data is saved so there is no duplication.
+Pachyderm exposes data as a set of diffs so you can easily view how your data has changed over time, run a job over a previous view of your data, or revert to a known good state if something goes wrong.
 Finally, Pachyderm also let’s you branch entire data sets so you can manipulate files and explore the data without effecting anyone else’s work.
 Just like with branching in Git, Pachyderm doesn't create multiple copies of the data when you create a branch, we just store the changes you make to it.
 ##### What are the benefits of version control for data?
 _Instant revert_: If something goes wrong with your data, you can immediately revert your live cluster back to a known good state.